 This filter is suitable for photography and observation from areas with artificial light pollution.
 It enhances the contrast of all deep sky objects.

 The CLS filter increases the contrast between astronomical objects and the sky background.
 Due to the large half-width, a correspondingly large amount of light is transmitted, so stars are only slightly attenuated.
 The CLS filter is designed to block as much stray light as possible while still allowing as much light as possible to pass through to the objects.
-The useful range of application extends to visual observation with an aperture ratio of 1:2 to 1:15 for telescopes from 2" (50 mm) aperture and for CCD, DSLR and chemical SW photography through lenses and telescopes of all diameters.
+The useful range of application extends to visual observation with an aperture ratio of 1:2 to 1:15 for telescopes with an aperture of 2" (50 mm) or more and for CCD, DSLR and chemical black-and-white photography through lenses and telescopes of all diameters.

 The filter completely blocks the emission lines of low- and high-pressure lamps (mercury (Hg) and sodium (Na)) and the lines of airglow.
 All important emission lines of astronomical objects and the spectral range in which the eye has maximum sensitivity at night are transmitted.